-David Gans is an American musician, songwriter, and music journalist.
+David Gans is an American musician, radio personality, and music journalist.

 He is a guitarist, and is known for incisive, literate songwriting.
 He is also noted for his music loop work, often creating spontaneous compositions in performance.
 He is the co-author of the book Playing in the Band: An Oral and Visual Portrait of the Grateful Dead, and the host of the weekly syndicated radio show The Grateful Dead Hour.
 He currently co-hosts a radio show with Gary Lambert on Sirius-XM called “Tales from the Golden Road”, a call in show about the Grateful Dead.

 But “skilled solo performer” fills only one page of David’s artistic resume.
-Besides playing in all sorts of bands through the years„from the fondly remembered Reptiles to the Honky Tonk Hippies, to his recent forays jamming on Beatles songs with Chris and Lorin Rowan (and friends) in a group called Rubber Souldiers, he’s also sat in with an amazing range of fine musicians, such as Phil Lesh, Donna the Buffalo, Henry Kaiser, New Riders of the Purple Sage, Ollabelle, the late great Vassar Clements, Jim Lauderdale, The String Cheese Incident, Peter Rowan, and moe.
-He has also written songs with a host of others, including Jim Page, Lorin Rowan, and Robert Hunter.
+Besides playing in all sorts of bands through the years, from the fondly remembered Reptiles to The Known Unknown, he’s also sat in with an amazing range of fine musicians, including Phil Lesh, Donna the Buffalo, Henry Kaiser, New Riders of the Purple Sage, Ollabelle, the late great Vassar Clements, Jim Lauderdale, The String Cheese Incident, Peter Rowan, moe., eKoostik Hookah, and the Rumpke Mountain Boys.
+He has also written songs with a host of others, including Jim Page, Robert Hunter, and Peter Rowan.

-As both a player and a fan, he understands the indefinable transformative power of music„how it feeds our very life-force, bonds us together in obvious and unseen ways, teaches us, heals us, makes us better citizens of this fragile planet.
-A David Gans “solo electric” performance is likely to consist of several elements; country-blues-style fingerpicking, loop-based improvisations, sweetly sung ballads, original or covers, Grateful Dead covers reinterpreted to suit his voice and guitar wriy observations of the music festival subculture and the larger world soulful and passionate political-commentary favorites from the folk rock cannon pf the last 50 years.
+As both a player and a fan, he understands the indefinable transformative power of music: how it feeds our very life-force, bonds us together in obvious and unseen ways, teaches us, heals us, makes us better citizens of this fragile planet.
+A David Gans “solo electric” performance is likely to consist of several elements; country-blues-style fingerpicking, loop-based improvisations, sweetly sung ballads (originals or covers), Grateful Dead covers reinterpreted to suit his voice and guitar, wry observations of the music festival subculture and the larger world, soulful and passionate political-commentary, and favorites from the folk rock canon of the last 50 years.
 Mix and match, it’s never the same show twice, but always worth a listen.